ScienceGamez/drawio_pysd/README.md

 would be create a branch from the main drawio dedicated to writing SD programs.

+### Plugins with drawio

+plugins can be added to drawio in a quite easily fashion.
+One should understand javascript and how electron works.

+Example can be found at https://github.com/jgraph/drawio/tree/dev/src/main/webapp/plugins

 ## Conclusion

-Creating a fork of drawio adding functionality for SD seems like a promising solution.
+Creating a fork of drawio adding functionality for SD seems like a too complex solution.
+One should simply create one or many plugins that take care of that.
-One could also add direct conversion to pysd and export to python model.
+One shouuld also add direct conversion to pysd and export to python model.